 In alkalemia, the kidneys secrete the excess bicarbonate via the apical chloride/bicarbonate exchanger, pendrin, in the B-type intercalated cells of the collecting duct.
 In this way, protons are gained to the systemic circulation via the basolateral H+ ATPase.
 In chloride depletion, fewer chloride ions are available to be exchanged with bicarbonate, and the ability of the kidneys to excrete the excess bicarbonate is impaired.

 Many of the causes of metabolic alkalosis are also associated with hypokalemia.
-In turn, hypokalemia maintains metabolic alkalosis by 5 different mechanisms.
+In turn, hypokalemia maintains metabolic alkalosis by five different mechanisms.

 First, hypokalemia results in the shift of hydrogen ions intracellularly.
 The resulting intracellular acidosis enhances bicarbonate reabsorption in the collecting duct.